benmccormick/benmccormick.github.io/pages/posts/underscore-vs-lodash.md

 - [Say Hello to Lo-Dash][hellolo], a blog post written by Lo-Dash's core team after they released 1.0 is a great summary of the advantages of Lo-Dash.
 It's a year and a half old now, but mostly holds up pretty well, with the only real difference being that Underscore has pulled in several of the features they mention here since then.

 - I mentioned this in the post, but Lo-Dash provides a much more thorough benchmarking page than what I provided [on their site][lodashbenchmarks].
 They also provide a helpful [roadmap][lodashroadmap] to let users know about plans for Lo-Dash 3.0.

----

-### Subscribe

-Thanks for taking the time to read!
-Javascript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out  [my recent review of Building Backbone Plugins][bbp].
-I'd also love any tips or hints you have for deciding between Lo-Dash and Underscore.

 <div class="footnotes">